Food insecurity impacts kids’ emotional well-being as much as their physical health

 • more trust towards the agency partners

-Just last month, a mother contacted us to share her immense relief: “It’s a difficult time for our family.
+Just last month, a mother contacted us to share her immense emotional relief: “It’s a difficult time for our family.
 Everything is difficult: paying bills, buying food, worrying for my kids’ education and for our health.
 What you are doing is unforgettable.
 You put a smile on my kids’ faces.
 There are no words to describe the way I feel at this time.
 But my kids’ smiles are worth a million dollars.”

 To join iCAN’s expanding list of donors, sponsors, and champions, check out the different ways you can get involved or donate